Organizational Structure of the Department of Defense (March 2018)

 This is a bit more of a chicken-and-egg category.
 Yes, we can help you figure out all of these codes and numbers and what you should select.
 However, the best advice at the outset is that you try to identify the codes that apply to your business.
-Attempt to get a DUNS number.
 See if you can register in SAM.
 If you get those steps out of the way without a snag, then your meeting with your counselor can cover more in-depth, “next step” material.
 And if you do have questions or run into technical difficulties, that’s absolutely an area where a counselor’s perspective will be invaluable.
-(Hint: make sure the physical address for your Tax ID, DUNS, and SAM is *identical* down to the letter and abbreviation).
+(Hint: make sure the physical address for your Virginia SCC registration, Tax ID, and SAM is *identical* down to the letter and abbreviation).

 You and your counselor should review your registrations during your session, and we will have some insight into additional / related / adjacent codes to consider.
 You’ll hear tips and tricks in classes.
 We’ll explain the purpose and utilization of all of these by your target customers.
 And we’ll give you next steps, like competitive and customer analysis, DSBS profile creation (and much more!) — built on the foundation of the basics you have completed.
 There’s a lot more to government contracting, so the sooner we get these “pre-requisites” out of the way, the sooner we can do some real work.